popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

 #### Rule Element Labels

-There is another use of labels other than to distinguish among different cases of the same rule.
+There is another use of labels other than to **distinguish among different cases of the same rule**.
 They can be used to give a specific name, usually but not always of semantic value, to a common rule or parts of a rule.
-The format is label=rule, to be used inside another rule.
+The format is `label=rule`, to be used inside another rule.

     expression : left=expression (ASTERISK|SLASH) right=expression ;